Jhnlevi/selenium-web-automation/TestUtilities/README.md

-# Test Utilities
+## Test Utilities

-This project contains reusable helper utilities for test projects using Selenium and .NET.
+Reusable helper utilities for my Selenium test projects using .NET, designed to simplify automation and promote code reuse and maintainability.

-# Description
+## Description

 This project provides a set of helper classes to simplify Selenium test automation, including: